d-nnis/dotfiles_old/README.md

 * \<C-l\> ~~ switch to pane (tmux)/ window (vim) to the right

 ## todo
-* check on zsh files in etc/zsh?
-* check in config/mc/
-  * checkout ini (although is ignored - frozen state)
 * frozen
   * ini in config/mc
   * in vimperatir/info/default